Adult Confirmation Preparation

 St. John the Apostle Parish offers Adult Confirmation classes annually.
 In 2023, classes will be held on the following Sundays: January 8, 15, 22 from 10:00 am – 12:00 pm.

 Please pre-register by email - Deacon Ron - firstname.lastname@example.org.

-You will need to complete an Adult Sacrament Registration Form and bring copies of the certificates verifying that you have received your Baptism and First Communion.
-You will need a sponsor who has received all his/her sacraments.
-Adults will be confirmed at the Cathedral of St. Raymond in Joliet, generally on the Sunday after Easter.
-There is no fee for these classes.
+You will need to complete an Adult Sacrament Registration Form and provide copies of the certificates verifying that you have received your Baptism and First Communion.
+You will need a sponsor who has received all his/her sacraments and is living according to the teachings of the Catholic Church.
+Adults will be confirmed at the Cathedral of St. Raymond in Joliet.

 Sacrament of Confirmation